Website Terms & Conditions

 1.16 “Supported versions of Tableau” mean Tableau Server, Tableau Online and Tableau Desktop 10.0 or higher up to the latest version of Tableau commercially released.

 2. PROVISION OF SUPPORT

 2.2 This Support Policy sets forth expectations for Support between the Customer and Kinesis CI, including: who is authorised to submit issues, how to submit issues, what types of issues are supported and how and when issues should be resolved and closed

 3. SCOPE OF SUPPORT AND MAINTEANANCE

 If Customer is current on its payments, we shall provide Support and Maintenance Services consisting of the following:

-(a) e-mail, web or Slack based submissions of Incidents submitted by designated Contacts, unless agreed otherwise by the parties in writing
+(a) e-mail or web based submissions of Incidents submitted by designated Contacts, unless agreed otherwise by the parties in writing

 (b) Major Releases and Maintenance Releases of the Software